EBRD-GPA-TC-Facility/Kazakhstan-OCDS-Transformation-and-Analytics/README.md

 The EBRD-developed vision to achieve these objectives contains two primary points:

 *	Implementation of an open contracting data standard (OCDS) transformation on existing eProcurement data;
-*	Deployment of an OCDS-based set of business intelligence and reporting tools to enable analysis of public procurement data.
+*	Deployment of an OCDS-based set of business intelligence and reporting tools to enable an analysis of public procurement data.

 ## Technological solution and implementation

-The developed solution extracts data from the existing eletroninc procurement system and converts it to the OCDS standard while allowing the electronic procurement system to continue running its processes.
+The developed solution extracts data from the existing electronic procurement system and converts it to the OCDS standard while allowing the electronic procurement system to continue running its processes.
 Once the data has been converted to the OCDS and published, the reporting module for public authorities has been set up, which access this data directly through an API.
 The public procurement reporting module allows users to analyse the electronic procurement data and view the data through several different angles and filters.
 The overall result is the business intelligence tool to dig into and analyse the contract data.

 ## Results and future expectations